HB55555/NLP-Tasks-/README.md

 Descriptions of Files are given below:

-Brwon_Corpora.ipynb - Doing basic stuff with the Brown and Inaugural corpora.
+Brwon_Corpora.ipynb - Introduction the Brown and Inaugural corpora.

 Stopword_Corpus.ipynb - Exploring different language versions of the Stopwords corpus, playing around with the Wordnet and CMUDict lexicons, and using the Tweet Tokenizer.